mork-optimization/mork/docs/README.md

 TLDR: Go to [https://rmartinsanta.github.io/mork/](https://rmartinsanta.github.io/mork/), import in your favourite IDE (IntelliJ recommended) and start working.

-See Getting started page in the Wiki for more details.
+See Getting started page in the Wiki for more details, or any of the available examples under the "Examples" doc section, such as the [TSP](examples/TSP.md).